 Looks are deceptive in this charming Inglewood property.
 Behind the character facade lies a home with separate living area for the parents and all the modern conveniences.

-Second Storey Extension
+Second Storey Addition

-The second story extension offers a resort-style sanctuary for the owners.
+The second story addition offers a resort-style sanctuary for the owners.
 “Both of them work and are fairly busy people so I can just see them coming home, pouring themselves a drink and relaxing while the teenagers do their own thing downstairs,” Stuart says.

 “It turned out to be a great renovation – the clients have very classic taste and finished it off beautifully.”
 The upstairs alfresco area is large enough to include a day bed and dining table.
 Stuart says the owners were specific about having a large alfresco area to enable them to entertain away from the children’s wing downstairs.